 Kayamandi has been under new pressure for outward expansion, specifically from new residents moving to Stellenbosch from elsewhere (within and outside the metropolitan region).
-This pressure, arguably, hinders efforts to upgrade and transform area.
+This pressure, arguably, hinders efforts to upgrade and transform the area.
 New residents, through land invasion, increase pressure on municipal and other resources which could be utilized for upgrading.
-Ideally, Kayamandi should not be extended beyond the northern reach of Cloetesville (with Welgevonden Boulevard as the northern edge) and its reach to the east should be minimized (in other words, a band of development along the R304 should be promoted).
+Ideally, Kayamandi should not be extended beyond the northern reach of Cloetesville (with Welgevonden Boulevard as the northern edge) and its reach to the east should be minimized as far as possible (in other words, a band of development along the R304 should be promoted).